 When observing the rise of dutiable trade over the past 20 years, it is important to bear in mind the effect of price changes on duties expressed in specific terms.
-Nominally, of course, a specific rate of duty, in the absence of legislation or negotiation, remains constant, but in fact it decreases in the face of the secular tendency of prices--in all economies--to rise.
+Nominally, of course, a specific rate of duty, in the absence of legislation or negotiation, remains constant, but in fact it decreases in the face of the secular tendency of prices-in all economies-to rise.
 An example will serve to illustrate the point.
 A rate of duty of 10 cents on an article which at the time it was imposed customarily sold for \$1.00 is not in fact the same as a rate of duty of 10 cents on such an article when the price for which it customarily sells has risen to \$1.50.
 Expressed in ad valorem terms, the original duty was 10 percent; subsequently, it has become

-1/ Calculated from Office of Special Representative for Trade Nego-

-tiations, 1964-67 Trade Conference, p. iii.
+1/ Calculated from Office of Special Representative for Trade Negotiations, 1964-67 Trade Conference, p. iii.

-2/ U.S. Tariff Commission, "Value and Imports for Consumption, Duties
+2/ U.S. Tariff Commission, "Value and Imports for Consumption, Duties Collected . . .," 1968.

-Collected," 1968.

-3/ At the first round, U.S. duty redu ctions on trade from all sources

-in millions of dollars was as follows:
+3/ At the first round, U.S. duty reductions on trade from all sources in millions of dollars was as follows:

-reductions - total \$5

-less than 25%

-25 to 35% .74.5 34

-36 to 50% 2 72.7 54
+reductions - total \$507.5 100% less than 25% 60.3 12 25 to 35% 174.5 34 36 to 50% 272.7 54

 U.S. Dept. of State, Analysis of General Agreement, 1947, p.
 134.

 At the sixth round, duty reductions on nonagricultural products

-At the sixth round, duty reductions on nonagricultural products /more precisely, SITC 5-8/ averaged 35%.
+[more precisely, SITC 5-8] averaged 35%.
 Cf. Office of the Special Representative for Trade Negotiations, 1964-67 Trade Conference, p. v.

 6.6 percent.
 Thus, the rise in dutiable U.S. trade as seen in table 3 is attributable, among other factors, both to duty reductions which have resulted from prior trade negotiations and price increases which have resulted in lowering the significance of specific duties.